TelemetryDeck/docs/guides/swift-setup.md

 ## Sending signals

-Let's send a signal to show the app has launched correctly.
+Let's send a signal to show that something has happened in your app.

 {% noteinfo "What is a signal?" %}